 Qualifications : JP, BCom, University of Canterbury, LLB (Hons), University of Waikato, AAMINZ.

-Michelle is an Associate with Tompkins Wake, based in Rotorua.
+Michelle is a Senior Associate based in our Rotorua office.
 In addition to her experience working in a large regional law firm, Michelle also worked for the Ministry of Justice where she was a Disputes Tribunal Referee.

 Michelle has specific expertise in employment law and immigration issues and has a particular interest in cross-cultural disputes.
-She acts on a wide range of employment and immigration matters including assisting with immigration applications and acting for parties in employment disputes.
+She acts on a wide range of employment and immigration matters including assisting with immigration applications, taking appeals to the Immigration and Protection Tribunal and acting for parties in employment disputes.
 She also provides independent employment investigation services.

 Areas of expertise

 - Employment Law

 - Dispute Resolution and Mediation

 - Employer Accreditation